 LJN: What was it about his playing that you admired?

-JB: Oh, for sure.
-But it wasn’t like I got it from Steve Grossman.
-I got it from the people we all listened to: Sonny Rollins, John Coltrane, Joe Henderson and Wayne Shorter….and of course Dexter Gordon, Hank Mobley, Sonny Stitt, Stanley Turrentine… But yeah, everybody was influenced by Steve Grossman.
+JB: Oh, for sure, but it wasn’t like I got it from Steve Grossman.
+I got it from the people we all listened to: Sonny Rollins, John Coltrane, Joe Henderson, Wayne Shorter and of course Dexter Gordon, Hank Mobley, Sonny Stitt, Stanley Turrentine… But yeah, everybody was influenced by Steve Grossman.
 He was on the top of his game.
-He was playing with Miles [Davis], Elvin [Jones] and making records, so he always had a lot of notoriety.
+He was playing with Miles Davis, Elvin Jones and making records, so he always had a lot of notoriety.
 There was a time where I really checked out Steve, like I checked out this person and that person.
 You know, you just keep checking people out and finding out how it fits into your artistic, musical scheme of things.

 LJN: Is there a particular recording of his that stands out to you?

-JB: Probably the one I used to have – I lost the tape – was at a club called Sonny’s Place, with Andy LaVerne on piano.
+JB: It’s probably the one I used to have – I lost the tape – that was at a club called Sonny’s Place with Andy LaVerne on piano.
 They played standards all night and he just sounded so great playing them.

 LJN: Do you remember what year that came out?

 There’s also a great recording live in Boston with Steve Grossman, Masabumi Kikuchi on piano, Gene Perla on bass, and Elvin.
 It’s a quartet and just sounds outrageous.
-It’s Steve at the top of his game….yeah, I never heard Steve sound better than that, really.
+It’s Steve at the top of his game.
+I never heard him sound better than that, really.
 He’s still early twenties at that point.